 Beginning in 2004, Congress required the Defense Department to report on April 1 and October 31 of each year the cumulative and most recent cost of OIF and OEF.
-This reporting requirement was included in three separate statutes (Sec.
+Although this reporting requirement was included in three separate statutes (Sec.
 1120, P.L.
 108-106, Section 9010, P.L.
 108-287, and Sec.
 1024, P.L.
-109-13).
+109-13), DOD has not yet submitted the report.
 Two of these statutes also required that DOD send Congress estimates of costs for the next 12 months and for the period, FY2006-FY2011.

-Although DOD has a financial system that tracks funds for each operation once they are obligated - as pay or contractual costs - DOD has not sent Congress the semiannual reports with cumulative and current obligations for OIF and OEF, or estimates for the next year, or for the next five years that are required by statute.
+DOD has a financial system that tracks funds for each operation once they are obligated - as pay or contractual costs - but has not yet submitted the semiannual reports with cumulative and current obligations for OIF and OEF, or estimates for the next year, or for the next five years that are required by statute.1

-&lt;sup>1 CRS contact with Pentagon official in May 2006.
-For war reporting requirements, see Sec.
-1120, P.L.
-108-106, Section 9010, P.L.
-108-287, and Sec.
-1024, P.L.
-109-13, which also (continued...)
+1 CRS contact with Pentagon official in May 2006.
+For war reporting requirements, see Sec. (continued...)